 Communicating with staff can be time-consuming and unreliable.
 Finding a replacement, filling an open shift or even just letting everyone know about the staff meeting tomorrow can be a challenge.
 With When I Work’s group email and TeamTxt™ service, you can communicate with your staff in one click.
 There are also powerful email and text message alert mechanisms in place to ensure everyone knows where they need to be and when.

 What are your favorite apps to use for communicating with your offsite workers?
-Share your finds with us in the comments section below.10 Best New Apps to Communicate With Your Offsite Worker Chad Halvorson
+Share your finds with us in the comments section below.10 Best Apps for Remote Team Collaboration Chad Halvorson